StanislavKo/k8s_digitalocean_kafka/README.md

 # Kubernetes.
-Kafka cluster in Digitalocean or AWS or Azure or GCE or similar cloud.
+Kafka cluster in Digitalocean.

 Main point is in external access outside Kubernetes using PLAINTEXT or SASL_PLAINTEXT (username/password).